Skip to content

 MPD has primary jurisdiction for off-campus incidents; Howard DPS coordinates and messages but does not investigate

-The corrective-messaging arc — initial warning + explicit factual update — is a model practice for Clery shots-fired incidents whose nature changes during the day
+The corrective-messaging arc (initial warning followed by an explicit factual update) is a documented approach for shots-fired incidents whose nature changes during the day

 Outcome